TheJostler/btphone/README.md

 This application is still very much 'in development'.

-At the moment I have only compiled a working GUI ELF executable binary for Limux x86 64 bit using ParrotSec OS.
+At the moment I have only compiled a working GUI ELF executable binary for Linux x86 using ParrotSec OS.

 However if you wish you can compile the program into your OS using the [pyinstaller](https://pypi.org/project/pyinstaller/) python module.